 With this in mind, what specific tech and innovations should you be considering to realize real benefits for your organization?
 Here are five steps that could deliver results.

-1. Implement a people management system
+1. Implement a HR management system

-People management systems can make a huge contribution to the successful running of your business, partly because they enable your HR team to gain real-time, comprehensive insights into your workforce and how it’s performing.
+HR management systems can make a huge contribution to the successful running of your business, partly because they enable your HR team to gain real-time, comprehensive insights into your workforce and how it’s performing.

 A stronger understanding of your people gained through digital HR technologies puts your company in a better position to reinforce employee engagement and improve workforce satisfaction, which reduces staff turnover and drives productivity.